 Credit cards aren't one-size-fits-all.
 The best credit card for you will depend on your spending, lifestyle and goals.
 That's why we always recommend that you compare multiple offers before applying to any card.

 Is a 750 credit score good or excellent?

 A 750 credit score is typically considered good credit in common scoring models like FICO and VantageScore, though this can vary based on the particular scoring model and type of credit you're seeking.
 A 750 score is on the higher end of the "good credit" range, so you may be able to qualify for cards that require excellent credit.

 How many credit cards should you have for excellent credit?

 The number of open accounts you have is only one factor in determining your credit score.
 Other factors that influence your score include recent account inquiries, credit utilization ratio (how much of your limits you're using), length of your credit history and the variety of loan products you have.
-People with excellent credit scores maintain a utilization rate of lower than 30% and limit their number of new account inquiries.
+If you want excellent credit, it's recommended that you keep your utilization rate of lower than 30% and limit the number of new account inquiries.

 Which credit cards offer the highest credit limit?